GreenInfo-Network/caliparks.org/documentation/TOPTEN_PARKS.md

  FROM most_shared_parks parks,
  LATERAL(SELECT
   photos.photo_id AS photoid,
-  COALESCE(NULLIF(photos.metadata ->> 'caption', 'null')::json, '{ "caption": { "text": "" } }'::json) -> 'text' AS title,
+  ''::varchar AS title,
-  photos.metadata -> 'attribution' AS attribution,
+  ''::varchar AS attribution,
-  photos.metadata -> 'location' -> 'name' AS placename,
+  ''::varchar AS placename,
-  photos.metadata -> 'location' -> 'id' AS placeid,
+  photos.metadata -> 'place_id' AS placeid,
-  photos.metadata -> 'comments' -> 'count' AS commentcount,
+  0 AS commentcount,
-  photos.metadata -> 'filter' AS filter,
+  ''::varchar AS filter,
-  photos.metadata -> 'created_time' AS created_time,
+  photos.metadata -> 'dateupload' AS created_time,
-  photos.metadata -> 'link' AS link,
+  photos.metadata -> 'url_l' AS link,
-  photos.metadata -> 'likes' -> 'count' AS likescount,
+  0 AS likescount,
-  photos.metadata -> 'images' -> 'standard_resolution' -> 'url' AS standard_resolution,
+  photos.metadata -> 'url_l' AS standard_resolution,
-  photos.metadata -> 'images' -> 'standard_resolution' -> 'width' AS width,
+  photos.metadata -> 'width_l' AS width,
-  photos.metadata -> 'images' -> 'standard_resolution' -> 'height' AS height,
+  photos.metadata -> 'height_l' AS height,
-  photos.metadata -> 'user' -> 'username' AS username,
+  photos.metadata -> 'ownername' AS username,
-  photos.metadata -> 'user' -> 'website' AS website,
+  ''::varchar AS website,
-  photos.metadata -> 'user' -> 'profile_picture' AS profile_picture,
+  ''::varchar AS profile_picture,
-  photos.metadata -> 'user' -> 'bio' AS bio,
+  ''::varchar AS bio,
-  photos.metadata -> 'user' -> 'id' AS userid,
+  photos.metadata -> 'owner' AS userid,
   ST_X(photos.geom) as lng,
   ST_Y(photos.geom) as lat
  FROM flickr_photos photos